shailensukul/Whittley-CR2180/Batteries.md

 ## Checking battery levels
 The volt guage on the guage cluster shows the charge of the starter battery.
+For a a 12 volt battery, a full charged should be around 13.8v

 ![Starter battery indicator](/images/BatteryVoltage1.jpg)

 You can view the voltage of the house battery from the GPS/Fish finder unit.